web-infra-dev/rspack/packages/rspack-test-tools/etc/api.md

 import { Stats } from '@rspack/core';
 import type { Stats as Stats_2 } from 'webpack';
 import { StatsCompilation } from '@rspack/core';
+import type { StatsCompilation as StatsCompilation_2 } from 'webpack';
 import { WebpackOptionsNormalized } from 'webpack';

 // @public (undocumented)